fionaoriordan/52445_19_asgmt/readme.md

 ## Open Issues:
 1. Question 9:
 Mac txt files do not wrap and there appears to be no endline character.
 For example when I copy and paste the moby dick text into a txt file on a mac.
-The  file recognises the Chapter1 heading  'Loomings' and breaks appropriately but the rest of the text is one endless string.
+The  file recognises the Chapter1 heading and 'Loomings' subheadings and breaks appropriately but the rest of the text is one endless string.

 I tried the following in terminal: file myfile.txt and the result was myfile.txt: UTF-8 Unicode text, with very long lines